evanbowman/BPCore-Engine/README.md

 * `ecolm(e1, layer, [solid_tile_ids])`
 (entity-collide-map)
 Checks collisions between an entity and a layer of the tilemap.
 Optionally pass an array of solid tile ids.
-If you don't pass an array in the third argument, the engine will treat nonzero tiles as empty and zeroed tiles as walls.
+If you don't pass an array in the third argument, the engine will treat nonzero tiles as walls and zeroed tiles as empty.
 Returns a table of tile index pairs as a result.

 * `ecolt(e1, tag)`
 (entity-collide-tag)